clocklimited/mongo-wrangler/Readme.md

 ## Request / Restorer

-1. If this is your first restore

-    `git clone git@github.com:clocklimited/mongo-wrangler.git`

-2. `cd mongo-wrangler`

-3. Paste oneliner sent to you
+1. Paste oneliner sent to you.

-4. 🎉
+2. 🎉

 ## Excluded Collections